 If a fire occurs, individuals are instructed to sound the building fire alarm by pulling the red alarm pull box and, if possible, call 911 and Security.
 Once a fire alarm has been sounded, individuals should evacuate immediately using the nearest fire exit door or stairwell.
 Individuals should not use elevators because they may become inoperative due to the fire.
-If possible, abled persons should assist disabled persons in exiting the building.
-Disabled persons who cannot use stairs should wait in the stairwell until security or firefighters arrive.
+If possible, abled persons should assist persons with disabilities in exiting the building.
+Persons with disabilities who cannot use stairs should wait until security or firefighters arrive.